Senhafathima/ACMRecruitment-senhafathima/questline-8/bridge-torch/solution.md

 ## Reasoning
 - If 1 always escorts, the total time increases because 1 keeps returning.
-- If 2 helps with returns, the strategy balances crossings so that the 7 and 10>
+- If 2 helps with returns, the strategy balances crossings so that the 7 and 10 only cross once together, minimizing the high-cost trips.
 - This results in the optimal **minimum total time of 17 minutes**.